needle-mirror/com.unity.polyspatial.visionos/Documentation~/Materials.md

 ### Unlit/Transparent
 For the built-in renderer pipeline unlit transparent material, the `Base (RGBA)` texture is supported.

-## Lit materials
+## Lit Materials

 ### Universal Render Pipeline/Lit
 For the URP lit material, the `Base Map` color and texture are respected, as is the `Render Face` option and the `Surface Inputs` `Tiling` and `Offset` properties.

-When in the `Specular` workflow and `Specular Highlights` are enabled, Polyspatial supports the `Specular Map` texture or the (grayscale) intensity of the associated color.
-When in the `Metallic` workflow, Polyspatial supports the `Metallic Map` texture or intensity and respects the `Specular Highlights` toggle.
+When in the `Specular` workflow and `Specular Highlights` are enabled, PolySpatial supports the `Specular Map` texture or the (grayscale) intensity of the associated color.
+When in the `Metallic` workflow, PolySpatial supports the `Metallic Map` texture or intensity and respects the `Specular Highlights` toggle.

 For both workflows, the `Smoothness` intensity is respected, but smoothness from texture channel (e.g., from `Metallic Alpha`) is not supported.  `Normal Map`[^1] is supported, but the normal scale is not.
 Likewise, `Occlusion Map` is supported, but occlusion intensity is not.  `Emission` color *or* texture may be specified; if they are both given, the color is reduced to grayscale and acts as a multiplier.